 We often move from this two-hour gathering into an optional potluck supper for any who wish to stay.
 You are welcome even if you’re not able to bring anything to share!

-Wild Santuary is directed by:
+Wild Sanctuary is directed by:

 Lisa Dahill, Miriam Therese Winter Professor of Transformative Leadership and Spirituality at HIU and director of the Center for Transformative Spirituality.
 She is a scholar, teacher, and lover of eco-spirituality in diverse forms across religious traditions and in many wild contexts, bioregions, and waterways.